 The Navigator Lift-Away Professional also did very well at collecting rice, matching the Rotator when it came to cleaning low-pile carpet.
 However, it didn't do quite as well on the fluffier carpet, requiring a few extra passes to catch a few of the residual grains.
 The Navigator Lift-Away Professional struggled a little with the flour on the flat carpet, but did an excellent job on the fluffier carpet, significantly outperforming the Rotator.

 There was even more residual flour left behind on the flat carpet, though it visually appeared clean.

 It finished out with a strong performance in our cereal and oat collection assessments on low-pile carpet, but it did take a few extra passes to get all of the debris on the fluffier carpets.
 The Navigator Lift-Away Professional tended to push the debris around for a while before collecting it, more so with the Cheerios.

 The Navigator does a great job at collecting oats, it just took a few extra passes to get all of the mess cleaned up.

 The Dyson Ball Animal 2 matched the performance of the Shark Rotator at collecting rice, though it did take a few more passes to match the amount of material collected.
 However, it did relatively poorly at collecting flour — dropping to the middle and the lower half of the pack for this test — tying with the Hoover on the flat carpet and performing second-worst in the fluffy carpet test, only beating the Oreck.

-It performed on par with the Rotator for collecting cereal and oatmeal on low-pile carpet, but slightly worse on the fluffier, medium-pile tests.
+It performed on par with the Rotator and the APEX for collecting cereal and oatmeal on low-pile carpet, but slightly worse on the fluffier, medium-pile tests.

 The Miele did quite well at collecting flour, tying for the overall runner-up position in both of the tests.